ayorich/cursor-video-editor/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

+## Contributing

+Feel free to contribute to this project.
+Please note that while we used AI to build it, all contributions should be properly tested and verified.

+## License

+[License information would go here]